Asabeneh/30-Days-Of-JavaScript/readMe.md

 ## External script
 Similar to the internal script, the external script link can be on the header or body but it is preferred to put it in the body.
 First we should create an external JavaScript file with .js extension.
 Any JavaScript file ends with .js.
-Create a file introduction.js inside your project directory and write the following code and link this fat the body
+Create a file introduction.js inside your project directory and write the following code and link this. js file at the bottom of the body
 ```js
 console.log('Welcome to 30DaysOfJavaScript')
 ```